Bún Chả Recipe

 • Mixing bowls: For making the meatball mixture and pickles.

-• Food prep gloves: For me, these gloves are a must-having when working with raw meat.
-They keep my hand from getting dirty and smelly.
+• Food prep gloves: For me, these gloves are a must-have when working with raw meat.
+They keep my hands from getting dirty and smelly.
 Most importantly, they also improve food hygiene.

 • Bamboo skewers: For skewering the pork.